Don't worry, we speak : Español (Spanish), too!

 Now, about B2Link, one of our LPs, is a sovereign Korean fund so it made sense for us to launch a highly successful Korean company in Latin America.

 Cosmetics is the second largest industry in Korea, just behind the automotive industry and even ahead of electronics.

-Latin America is a great option for B2Link to expand since the proportion spent on cosmetics by Latinos – per capita – is significant enough for them to look over here for expansion.
+Latin America is a great option for B2Link to expand since the proportion spent on cosmetics by Latin Americans per capita.
+It is significant enough for them to look over here for expansion.

-From the economic macro trends, it made sense to enter the Latin American market, and they are well positioned.
-They already have deals with Costco, Palacio De Hierro, and it has been considered one of the next Korean unicorns.
+From the macroeconomic trends, it made sense to enter the Latin American market, and they are well positioned.
+They already have deals with Costco, Palacio de Hierro, and it has been considered one of the next Korean unicorns.

 V: How did it work?
 Did B2Link approach AV

 H: A little bit of both.

 Angel Ventures made sense to the company.
 We met at an event about Korea in Latin America, and B2Link mentioned they already had the Latam market well analyzed, but they didn’t necessarily know how to attack it.

 So, the meetings started a year ago and we finally closed the investment a few days back.